jimburton/scrabble/chapters/Chapter1.md

 letterToScoreMap :: Map Letter Int letterToScoreMap = Map.fromList letterToScoreList

--- | Find the score of a letter. scoreLetter :: Letter -> Int
-scoreLetter = fromJust . flip Map.lookup letterToScoreMap
+-- | Find the score of a letter.
+Exported. scoreLetter :: Letter -> Int scoreLetter = fromJust . flip Map.lookup letterToScoreMap

 ```

-Of these functions, the only one we want to export is
+Of these functions, the only one we want to export is `scoreLetter`
-`scoreLetter` (and so it's the only function that has
+(and so it's the only function that has `haddock`-style
-`haddock`-style comments).
+comments).
 Good information hiding and encapsulation is key to
 creating software that is nice to work on.

 Note the use of `fromJust` in `scoreLetter`.
 The `fromJust` function
 is *unsafe*, meaning that it can fail at runtime causing the program
 to crash.
 This happens when it is called on a value that isn't `Just x`,
 i.e. which is `Nothing`.
-In this case, it's fine because we know
+In this case, we know we won't get any
-that there is an entry in the map for every letter.
-But whenever
+errors because we know that there is an entry in the map for every
-you use an unsafe function such as `fromJust` or `head`, ask yourself
+letter.
+But whenever you use an unsafe function such as `fromJust` or
-whether this is definitely the right thing to do.
+`head`, ask yourself whether this is definitely the right thing to do.

 ## The board